 A great addition to any holiday dessert table, creamy Vanilla Swirl Pumpkin Cheesecake on top of a GF cookie & sunflower seed crust.
 Gluten & nut-free too

 This one is for you Heather!
 Here’s the Vanilla Pumpkin Swirl Cheesecake you asked for and some update pictures 😉

 So, if my pumpkin-hating friend and my non-vegan husband rave about this dessert, then I just HAVE to include it, right?
 Here’s to Vanilla Pumpkin Swirl Cheesecake!

 I debated on if I “missed” the opportunity to share this since Thanksgiving is not too far away, but I realized that you can make this for any holiday, even Christmas.
 That’s right….Christmas.
 It’s one of those holidays that seems to be one of the least traditional when it comes to meals and desserts.

 My dear friends in TX always had tamales & homemade chili.

-Some friends in Maryland had seafood (clam chowder, crabs & shrimp) while others did baked ham and “traditional” sides.
+Some of my friends in Maryland had seafood (clam chowder, crabs & shrimp) while others did baked ham and “traditional” sides.

 Other friends did Chinese food for dinner.

 Then us, well, we typically do Thanksgiving at Christmas because it’s just too good to have only once a year.
+So you see, you can make this twice and have it for BOTH holidays like we do!

 As always, this vanilla pumpkin swirl cheesecake is dairy free, egg free, nut free but it is also gluten-free.
 It’s a party that everyone can join!

 If dairy isn’t an issue for you, sub out the cream cheese for real cream cheese.
 Don’t care about gluten, then use regular graham crackers.
 Nuts not a problem, then pecans work great in the crust instead of sunflower seeds.
 I use to make it this way many years ago (pre-allergies).